thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 **Key Actionable Insights**:
 - There are significant missing values in the dataset.
-- This requries a careful, feature-by-feature plan to guess/impute missing values or to use some models (like XGBoost, LightGBM) that can natively handle missing values without needing explicit imputation.
+- This requires a careful, feature-by-feature plan to guess/impute missing values or to use some models (like XGBoost, LightGBM) that can natively handle missing values without needing explicit imputation.

-#### Check the Distribution of Categorial Features
+#### Check the Distribution of Categorical Features

 This step helps to:
 - Understand category balance (detect if some classes dominate).
 Rare categories might cause instability during modeling.